Leather pride flag: History

-Also in 1991, Melbourne Leather Men became the first club to incorporate the design elements of the leather pride flag into their club colors.
+In 1991, Melbourne Leather Men became the first club to incorporate the design elements of the leather pride flag into their club colors.

 On December 12, 2000, NLA Florida presented a suggested pledge of allegiance to the leather pride flag at its holiday party in Fort Lauderdale, which reads, "I pledge allegiance to the Leather Pride flag, and the union of Leather people for which it stands, with safety, sanity and consent for all."

 For the 24th annual Folsom Street Fair, held September 30, 2007, the official poster artwork was a controversial photo featuring well-known LGBT and BDSM community members in festive and fetish attire including Sister Roma "as players in an innovative version of the culturally iconographic" The Last Supper by Leonardo da Vinci, complete with table draped with the leather pride flag and "cluttered with sex toys, whips, and various (BDSM) restraints".
 The image by FredAlert was used on the official event guide and produced as collector's posters that were displayed throughout the city as advertising for the event.